 - Slide: The Elevator Pitch

 Introduce your team.
 We can’t overemphasize this enough.
-We recently conducted a survey of angel investors and found that 75% of angel investors reported that management team was the most important factor when deciding to invest.
+We recently surveyed angel investors and found that 75% of angel investors surveyed reported that the management team was the most important factor when deciding to invest.
 Angel investors are investing in you as much as in your idea, so make sure you share enough information about your all-star team.

 - Slide: Team Members and why you are the group to get the job done!